Pages

 The other bone, which I find bigger to pick, is with how the telling of the story was actually executed.
 Rather than give it the gritty “True Hollywood Story” treatment, it was more of a polished celebration that gently covered controversial topics as if it were being taught to an elementary class.
 The kid gloves weren’t only on, that were double strapped and extra padded.
 It plays as a compilation of n.W.o.’s greatest hits and archived interviews, which is ultimately a huge disappointment, considering what we have grown accustomed to based on the efforts put out in the rivalries series.

 This DVD is full of denial.
 If you can read between the lines, it clearly says that Vince McMahon wishes the n.W.o. was his creation.
 It eats him alive knowing that something so brilliant wasn’t his own.
-There is barely any talk of the n.W.o. revolution almost killed WWE’s business.
+There is barely any talk of how the n.W.o. revolution almost killed WWE’s business.
 Barely any talk of the WWE’s fear of losing talent.
 And there is never any talk from those who were on the WCW roster who were opposed to control and politics that came with the n.W.o.

 Very early into this DVD, I found myself getting bored and hoping for it to be over with.
 I knew the product I wanted to see, and was well aware that I wasn’t going to get it in this installment.
 This DVD feels like it was designed for the new generation of wrestling fans who may have heard of it but really didn’t know of its true impact to the business because it is rarely referenced to on WWE programming.
 And the reason for that is clear – the n.W.o. almost killed RAW and the WWE, and Vince refuses to praise it and how good it really was.
 Had it been his own creation, we never would have heard the end of it and would have seen more reincarnations over the last decade.

 Another creation Vince can’t take credit for and one that he has never had the opportunity to prostitute under his logo is Sting.
-I actually loved seeing the praise for how much Sting meant to WCW and the entire n.W.o. angle because it feels like last ditch effort begging for Sting to end his career in the WWE rather than TNA.
+I actually loved seeing the praise for how much Sting meant to WCW and the entire n.W.o. angle because it feels like a last ditch effort begging for Sting to end his career in the WWE rather than TNA.
 It still baffles me that Sting has never worked a day in his life for Vince McMahon, and that fact alone eats away at his core.
 Vince McMahon may be convinced that he is the almighty God of the wrestling world, but Sting is the one guy that God could never get on the payroll.

 Admittedly, the WWE was forced to acknowledge their efforts and failed attempt to resurrect the n.W.o. in the WWE in 2001, claiming that it was just shell of itself that didn’t vibe with the fans.
 As Booker T says, “You can’t blame Vince for trying to squeeze the last bit of juice.”